nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 For adding an `assignment`, `midterm` or `final exam`, there will be two additional fields which cannot be empty:

-1. Date: Format is YYYY-MM-DD.
+1. Date: Format is YYYY-MM-DD
   (Y stands for the year, M stands for the month and D stands for the day)
-2. Time: Format is HH:MM.
+2. Time: Format is HH:MM
   (H stands for hour in 24H standard and M stands for minute)

 If you were to input an invalid date format, you will see this error message to prompt you to try again: